Read in Dutch = Lees in het Nederlands.

 The greatest prayer is patience.

 There are variants.
 The "coaster wheelie" is also done seated, but instead of pedalling you are just rolling, preferably downhill.
 A "manual" is also not pedal driven, but you are not seated (feet are on the pedals, hands on the handlebars).
-A pedaldriven wheelie can also be done not seated, but this is much harder than the seated common wheelie.
+A pedaldriven wheelie can also be done not seated (called "catwalk"), but is harder than the common, seated wheelie.
 To be complete I'll also mention "nose wheelies", done rolling on the front wheel, and several variants of "reverse wheelies" (which I will not describe).

 The common wheelie is easiest to learn for most people.
 This text is about that common, seated wheelie.
 It's rather difficult.
 Lots of people never get it dialed.
 For me personally it wasn't a breeze either.
 But after prolonged trying I nailed it in the end (and I'm still improving).
 That personal experience is the main source for this text.